Table of Contents

 Run EaseUS Data Recovery Wizard on your computer.
 Choose the drive where you lost files and click "Scan".
 If your lost files were on an external storage device, connect it to your computer firstly.

 Step 2.
 Scan the lost files

 The software will start immediately a quick scan for deleted files, and later a deep scan will launch to scan more lost files all over the selected drive.
 After the scan, you can use the Filter to quickly filter a specific file type.

 Double-click on a file allows for a full preview.
-Finally, select the desired files, click "Recover" and browse a location to save all the files at once.
+Finally, select the desired files, click "Recover" and browse another safe location to save all the files at once.

 To sum up, on this page, you've learned the solutions to resolve Windows 10 stuck or hangs while copy files with two quick fixes and three manual methods.